orthecreedence/hustle/README.md

-Hustle: A javascript queuing library persisted over IndexedDB
+Hustle: A javascript queuing/messaging library persisted over IndexedDB
 =============================================================
 Hustle is a javascript queuing and messaging library built on top of IndexedDB.